gfakouri/WA_Camping/README.md

 ```
 www.scruffcamping.com
 ```
-A project to develop a website that to document the possible camping experiences available in Western Australia.
+A project to develop a website to document the possible camping experiences available in Western Australia.
 ## Ideas

 Several areas of interest were considered as a possible basis for the website.